 Invasive plants may decrease the productivity, regeneration, wildlife habitat, and recreational value of your property.
 It is essential to identify and control small populations of invasive plants to minimize their spread.
 The individual stand descriptions list any invasive plant species identified on your property.
 If you will be conducting a timber harvest on your MFL property, especially one focused on establishing or releasing small seedlings, you may be required to control the invasive plants or other competing vegetation to ensure that desired tree species have room to grow.
-For information on invasive plant control, consult Wisconsin Council on Forestry's Forestry Best Management Practices for Invasive
+For more information on invasive plant control, consult the Wisconsin Council on Forestry's website on Invasive Species Best Management Practices for Forestry.